 See a doctor in person if…

-You develop high fever, severe abdominal pain, or persistent vomiting
+- You experience high fever, moderate to severe abdominal pain, or persistent vomiting.

 Check-in with K Health if…